MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 ```

 #### Intercept push notifications
-Set up a listener to be notified whenever a push notification is received in the foreground, or a background push notification has been clicked on by the user.
+Set up a listener to be notified whenever a push notification is received in the background, or a foreground push notification has been clicked on by the user.
 Azure Notification Hubs registers a callback for notifications via the setListener method.
 ```
 NotificationHub.setListener(new NotificationListener() {
     @override